 Any GP tutor or PA student who has concerns should usually try to discuss these concerns within the placement in the first instance.
 Local resolution is an important skill to learn and should be role modelled for students if possible.

-In the event that the concerns continue or are not resolved, GP tutors or the PA student should contact the module lead; Ms Benice Danquah (b.danquah@qmul.ac.uk)
+In the event that the concerns continue or are not resolved, GP tutors or the PA student should contact module lead Dr Nadina Hussain.

 LEARNING OBJECTIVES

 Set out in the following pages are the learning objectives and learning outcomes.